colloqi/pisignage-server/README.md

      ```
-        check for `/data/db` directory , If not found create using `sudo mkdir -p /data/db` and change the permission using `sudo chmod -R 755 /data`
+        check for `/data/db` directory , If not found create using `sudo mkdir -p /data/db` and and change the owner if needed using sudo chown `USERNAME` /data/db

    - **Mac**